-The cost for insurance assumes a number of risks that may occur during the construction phase of the power plant.
+The cost for insurance assumes several risks that may occur during the construction phase of the power plant.
 An OCGT of this technology is relatively simple technology compared with other power plant technologies and therefore would attract a premium commensurate with the level of risks for this technology.